-The Hammered Dulcimer is a lot like an open piano or a harp, except that it is played with a drum, making it a percussion instrument.
+The Hammered Dulcimer is a lot like an open piano or a harp.
+However, it is played with a drum.
+Therefore, it is a percussion instrument.
+And it sounds stunning.

 Wind Chimes are perhaps the most popular instrument used for sound healing today and I myself have a few hanging on my veranda.
-Millions of people hang wind chimes outside the home because they find the sound soothing.
+Millions of people hang wind chimes outside their homes and listen to the soothing sounds they make.

 These instruments produce a sweet sound that is incredibly soothing.

-The Hang is the most new sound healing instrument and was created less than 20 years ago by two Swedish inventors, Felix Rohner and Sabina Schärer.
+The Hang is the newest sound therapy instrument and was created less than 20 years ago by two Swedish inventors, Felix Rohner and Sabina Schärer.

-Didgeridoos are Australian instruments that originated approximate one and a half thousands years ago to be used in ceremonies.
+Didgeridoos are Australian instruments that originated approximately one and a half thousand years ago and were traditionally used in ceremonies.

-Scientific research shows that playing the didgeridoo does indeed have some amazing health benefits, including reducing snoring and relieving the symptoms of asthma and sleep apnea.
+Scientific research shows that playing the didgeridoo does indeed have some amazing health benefits.
+For instance, it reduces snoring and relieves the symptoms of asthma and sleep apnea.

-Many of the sound healing instruments used today originated from Africa.
-One such instrument is the Kalimba, a small handheld instrument that is a little bit like a piano but played with the thumb.
+Many of the best instruments originated in Africa.
+For instance, the Kalimba.
+This is a small handheld instrument that is a little bit like a piano but played with the thumb.

-These produce a soothing sound similar to a music box.
-It is wonderfully relaxing.
-And you can play it yourself easily.
-They are an incredibly easy instrument to learn to play.
+Kalimbas produce a soothing sound similar to a music box.
+I find them wonderfully relaxing.
+And they are very easy to play.

-Just like the Kalimba, the Djembe is an African instrument that is basically a drum created using rope and goat hide [today there are alternative materials used, thankfully, for we animal-lovers].
+Just like the Kalimba, the Djembe is an African instrument.
+It is basically a drum created using rope and goat hide.
+Today, they are often made of alternative materials.

-The Djembe is a sound healing instrument used for putting people into trances that remove negative energy and illnesses.
+The Djembe is an instrument used for putting people into trances that remove negative energy and illnesses.

 The Native American Flute is a very sweet sounding instrument that takes us back to a more primitive state of mind.
-It is incredibly soothing and relaxing and it is known to reduce stress, to lower heart rate and blood pressure, and reduce the symptoms of depression and anxiety.
+Research shows that they reduce stress, lower heart rate, balance blood pressure, and reduce the symptoms of depression and anxiety.

-The monochord is said to be the instrument Pythagorus created.
-Is is an incredibly simple-looking instrument that is basically a piece of word adorned with strings.
+The monochord is said to have been created by Pythagoras.
+It is an incredibly simple-looking instrument that is basically a piece of word adorned with strings.

-The vibrations produces by the strings produce positive energy that heals the mind.
+The vibrations produced by the strings produce positive energy that heals the mind.